The physiological system of dynamic processes in the tissue of interest is decomposed into a number of compartments, which interact with each other.

 The metabolite corrected arterial plasma curve is the input to the compartment model.
 If the intravascular activity is accounted for in the calculation, the whole blood concentration, containing metabolites, should be used for that.
 If metabolite corrected plasma curve is used instead of uncorrected whole blood curve to correct for vascular blood volume fraction, blood contribution at late times is underestimated, which could result in the artificial presence of an apparent additional tissue compartment (Lammertsma, 2002).

 The simplest compartmental model is the two-compartmental model, or one-tissue compartmental model (1TCM).
 First compartment is for the input function, plasma or blood curve, which we have measured, and therefore we do not need an equation for that.
 The seconds compartment is for the isotope label in tissue.
 Compartments are connected with two rate constants, K1 and k2.
-Differential equation for calculation (simulation) of the change over time in the tissue compartment, C1, is:
+The ordinary differential equation for calculation (simulation) of the change over time in the tissue compartment, C1, is:

 Methods for quantitation of perfusion (blood flow, f) with freely diffusible tracers are based on two-compartmental model, and originally on Kety's analyses of the principles of inert gas exchange.
 Tracers such as [15O]H2O, [15O]butanol, [11C]butanol, and [18F]fluoromethane are used for this purpose.